Trump Attempts Reset with Recycled Campaign Stump Speech in Florida

 That’s a real Jefferson line, by the way, as he did regularly complain about the press and even tried to censor them when he was president, but he was also a staunch supporter and protector of freedom of the press throughout his life.
 “Jefferson never said about the press what Trump says about the press,” historian and Jefferson biographer Joseph Ellis explained to the Washington Post in an post published on Saturday morning.
 (And regarding the citing of Abraham Lincoln’s relationship with the press — that’s a complicated history as well.)

 President Trump is clearly trying to regain his campaign-era mojo after a mostly-bungled first month in office.
 It’s not yet clear if he will schedule more campaign-like events, or if they are just an attempt to bolster his ego, or highlight the still-fervent support of many of his voters, or, as the White House claims, give Trump more opportunities to speak directly to Americans — claiming and promising whatever he wants.
 Campaign-style events are not at all unprecedented for presidents, even early in their terms, but typically they are aimed at supporting a particular message or legislative goal.
 Trump claims he doesn’t believe negative polls, but those polls indicate that his approval rating has done nothing but fall since he took office.
 In fact, right now it’s already at the level of President Obama’s all-time low.
-Considering that and the numerous other problems the Trump administration has created for itself since assuming power, the main goal of Saturday’s rally was less about winning support than manufacturing an opportunity for Trump to deny that his presidency has failed to launch and convince his supporters that only the media stands between them and that assurance of reality.
+Considering that and the numerous other problems the Trump administration has created for itself since assuming power, the main goal of Saturday’s rally was less about winning support than manufacturing an opportunity for Trump to deny that his presidency has failed to launch, both to his supporters as well as himself.
+Only the media, according to Trump, stands between Americans and his version of reality.